9th Hum Awards

-The 9th Hum Awards by Hum Network Limited, honored the best in fashion, music, and Hum Television Dramas of 2022 and 2023.
-It took place on 28 September 2024 at the OVO Arena in Wembley, London.
+The 9th Hum Awards by Hum Network Limited honored the best in Pakistan's fashion, music, and Hum Television Dramas of 2022 and 2023.
+The awards ceremony took place on 28 September 2024 at the OVO Arena in Wembley, London.
 The ceremony was televised in Pakistan by Hum TV.
 It was hosted by Ahmad Ali Butt, Ahad Raza Mir, Ahmed Ali Akbar, Ramsha Khan and Yumna Zaidi.

-Sang-e-Mah received 12 nominations, the most for any series and was followed by Jhok Sarkar which received 11 nominations.
+Sang-e-Mah received 12 nominations, the most for any series, and was followed by Jhok Sarkar (11 nominations).
 Sang-e-Mah led the ceremony with 7 awards, followed by Jhok Sarkar and Fairy Tale, which each won 3 awards.

 Winners and nominees

 In September 2024, the nominees for the five viewers' choice categories were announced through the Network's website and official social media handles.
 The nominees were of the years 2022 and 2023 while some categories had combined nominees of both years.

 Winners are listed first and highlighted in boldface.